 Health Education England is the strategic lead for NHS knowledge and library services in England.
-The Knowledge for Healthcare strategy set the direction and define priorities for the development of these services.
+The Knowledge for Healthcare strategy sets the direction and defines priorities for the development of these services.
 Our ambition is that:

 NHS bodies, their staff, learners, patients and the public use the right knowledge and evidence, at the right time, in the right place, enabling high quality decision-making, learning, research and innovation to achieve excellent healthcare and health improvement.